Colorado 6th Congressional District: Diversifying Metro district. In 2024, voted D+20%. Democratic peak: D+24 in 2020.

 Anchored in the southeast Denver suburbs, CO-06 gave the Democratic presidential nominee a 14.8-point margin in 2024, reflecting the broader college-educated suburban realignment that has redrawn Colorado's competitive map.

-The demographics suggest why.
-A population of 218,542, a 60% non-Hispanic-white share, and a median household income of $100,788 situate the district in the broader realignment patterns of recent cycles.
+A population of 218,542, a 60% non-Hispanic-white share, and a median household income of $100,788 describe the district.

 Compare two places, side by side